ryan-mcclue/unsw/comp4920/ass1.md

 However, the long-term benefits of fostering a society that trusts tech companies outweigh these short-term costs.
 As a result, the consistency that rule utilitarianism offers makes it a more effective approach for promoting trust in the computer science profession.

+Following rule utilitarianism, it can be mandated that data collection for AI models or any other purpose should only occur with explicit user consent and clear specification of how the data will be used.
+This approach requires that before any data is collected, users must be informed about the intended use and provide their agreement.
+Importantly, this protects all data, including that which predates current rights frameworks, ensuring comprehensive user privacy and control.
+Such protection goes beyond a value-neutral approach to technology, acknowledging Kranzberg's First Law that the future uses of technology cannot be fully foreseen by its creators.
+By requiring both consent and specified use, this system provides users with confidence in how their past, present, and future data will be handled.
+It allows individuals to make informed decisions about their data and prevents unintended or unauthorized use of personal information.
+Critics may argue that this could reduce technological innovation due to limited data availability for training and potential restrictions on repurposing data for new, unforeseen applications.
+However, the long-term benefits of fostering a society that trusts tech companies and feels in control of their personal information outweigh these short-term costs.
+This approach encourages companies to be transparent about their data practices and may lead to more creative and ethical ways of developing technology.
+As a result, the consistency and transparency that rule utilitarianism offers in this context makes it a more effective approach for promoting trust in the computer science profession and ensuring ethical data practices.

-In the framework of rule utilitarianism, ethical guidelines concerning user security can be structured to protect individual rights at all times.
+TODO: change to act in accordance with laws if none exist for technology, create In the framework of rule utilitarianism, ethical guidelines concerning user security can be structured to protect individual rights at all times.
 This provides society with a confidence of autonomy in the technology they use, enhancing happiness.
 Security technologies introduce significant power dynamics between producers and consumers.